 In 1783, the Hotel D’York often served as a neutral meeting place for dignitaries and treaty signings from around the globe.
 No champagne was poured at this occasion, however, as there was still deep animosity between all countries involved.

-Today, the Hotel D’York is no longer, and the only reminder that historical documents were signed inside is a marble plaque fastened to the original building facade outside.
+Today, the Hotel D’York is no longer, and the only reminder that historical documents were signed inside is a marble plaque fastened to the original building facade on the outside.
 The marker is written in French, but the important details are easily translated.

 Today the building is home of the Typographie De Firmin Didot, for printing, engraving, and typography.
-This spot is free to see, but there is little other than the plaque to take note of Visitors must be buzzed in to enter the building, and there is nothing of interest in the lobby.
+This spot is free to see, but there is little other than the plaque to take note of.
+Visitors must be buzzed in to enter the building, and there is nothing of interest in the lobby.